 Doctor of Business Administration (DBA)

-The doctor of Business Administration program is best described as a research based management program aimed at enhancing managerial capacity to make a significant, original contribution to business practice.
+The Doctor of Business Administration program is best described as a research based management program aimed at enhancing managerial capacity to make a significant, original contribution to business practice.
+Currently this program is only available in China.

 The program is highly flexible: DBA participants can tailor their studies around their career needs and lifestyle.
 The DBS program provides a practical academically rigorous learning experience for a diverse population of traditional and non-traditional participants.
 The objectives of the program are the three-fold: